 Western Rocky: a favorite of many divers, Western Rocky is a small island, at the heart of which you can swim through.
 The wide tunnel is lit by daylight all the way through.

-Black Rock: Black Rock is accessible with liveaboards going the further away.
+Black Rock: Black Rock is accessible with a liveaboard leaving from Ranong in Thailand.
 With a wall dropping to over 100 meters depth (300 feet) and clear waters, the conditions are perfect to spot there pelagic life.
 Barracudas, tunas, rays and reef sharks are often spotted there.

 Seafan forest: plenty of large seafans cover a pinnacle rising from 50 meters (165 feet) depth up to 8 meters (26 feet).
 You’ll spot Leopard sharks and sometimes even whalesharks.

 Shark cave: a great spot to see nurse sharks, sting rays, tons of crustaceans such as Durban dancing shrimps or mantis shrimps and moray eels, cowries and sea slugs.